-From top: Garda Nicky Keogh, Garda Keith Harrison; Acting Garda Commissioner Dónal Ó Cualáin and former Garda Commissioner Noirin O’Sullivan
+Garda Nicky Keogh; Acting Commissioner Donal O’Cualain, former Garda Commissioner Noirin O’Sullivan

 His complaint was investigated by then Assistant Commissioner Donal Ó Cualáin.

-In October 2015, Garda Keogh made a complaint to GSOC regarding the manner in which the then Assistant Commissioner Dónal Ó Cualáin was carrying out his investigation into the alleged involvement of a garda into heroin dealing with Garda Keogh alleging that there appeared to be a cover-up.
+In October 2015, Garda Keogh made a complaint to GSOC regarding the manner in which Mr Ó Cualáin was carrying out his investigation

-Later that month, Mr Ó Cualáin was promoted to Deputy Commissioner.
+On October 20, 2015, Mr Ó Cualáin was appointed to the position of Deputy Commissioner.

 Broadsheet understands no report on this internal investigation has been published to date.

 In November of this year, RTE’s John Burke reported how Garda Keogh’s solicitor John Gerard Cullen wrote to the Minister for Justice Charlie Flanagan, seeking an update on the investigation into Garda Keogh’s 2014 claims of collusion between a garda and a drugs gang.

 Mr Cullen wanted to know who was overseeing the investigation into the claims; what was its status or outcome; and what was the outcome of other reports previously commissioned by the former Minister for Justice France Fitzgerald.

 Readers will recall that, in May 2015, Garda Keogh wrote to Ms Fitzgerald and claimed he was being harassed by other gardai following his protected disclosure.